Button AddOn

 Prerequisites

-Before implementing a Button AddOn in your code, you must first create the addon in the Beefree SDK Developer Console:
+Before implementing a Button AddOn in your code, you first need to create the addon in the Beefree SDK Developer Console.
+Take the following steps to complete this:

-3. Configure the addon with a unique handle (e.g., my-button-addon)
+3. Configure the addon with a unique handle (for example, my-button-addon).

 Content Object Schema